Grocery prices are rising with inflation. How can you spend less on groceries? Here are 10 things to cut to save on your grocery bill.

 - How can I spend less than $100 a week on groceries?

-- How can I cut my grocery bill by 90%? (oof, that’s a tough one!)
+- How can I cut my grocery bill by 90%? (oof, I’m not sure if this one’s possible!)

 Clearly, many people are searching for ways to reduce their groceries bills!

-10 Things to Cut to Save on Your Grocery Bill
+13 Things to Cut to Save on Your Grocery Bill

 1. Drinks